SEARCH WITH THE PROGRAM FINDER

 − Evaluate some of the techno‐economical, sociopolitical and cultural consequences that stem from the above mentioned changes

 − Introduce the main attempts to construct new paradigms to understand the driving forces in the international environment

-This course revolves around the geopolitics of global governance.
-Specific issues dealt with: the institutional architecture of global governance, present and future of the EU as a relevant geopolitical actor, the ECB, and the current euro crisis.
+The module revolves around the geopolitics of global governance.
+Specific issues dealt with: the institutional architecture of global governance, present and future of the EU as a relevant geopolitical actor, the ECB and the current euro crisis.